collinb9/understatAPI/README.md

 # understatAPI
 This is a python API for scraping data from [understat.com](https://understat.com/).
-Unnderstat is a website with football data for 6 european leagues for every season since 2014/15 season.
+Understat is a website with football data for 6 european leagues for every season since 2014/15 season.
 The leagues available are the Premier League, La Liga, Ligue 1, Serie A, Bundesliga and the Russian Premier League.

 ## Installation
 To install the package run